sevenval/flat-docs/reference/flat-cli.md

 $ flat start
 ```

-The option `-b` allows you to run the current beta version:
+The option `-b` allows you to run the current beta version instead of the stable version:

 ```sh
 $ flat start -b